-All but one of the waterfalls are active year round and fairly easy to access.
-First time visitors should try heading to Kinlock Falls, Caney Creek Falls, Turkey Foot and Mize Mill Falls (these last two are very close to each other).
+All but one of these Alabama waterfalls are active year-round and fairly easy to access.
+First-time visitors should try heading to Kinlock Falls, Caney Creek Falls, Turkey Foot, and Mize Mill Falls (these last two are very close to each other).

-Bankhead National Forest is truly one of the most adventurous things to do in Alabama.
+Bankhead National Forest is truly one of the most adventurous attractions in Alabama.

 Take a Dolphin Cruise at Orange Beach